catppuccin/nix/README.md

 </details>

-2. Choose your desired flavor with `catppuccin.flavor`
+2. In your configuration, choose your desired flavor with `catppuccin.flavor`

 ```nix
 {